 The Magenta Mine is located approximately 8 km out of Chiltern.
-It was opened in 1860 when the Magenta Reef was found and two shafts were sunk to gain access to the gold-bearing ore.
-The mine ran until about 1910 but was briefly reopened in 1930 during the depression years.
+It was opened in 1860 when the Magenta Reef was founded and two shafts were sunk to gain access to the gold-bearing ore.
+The mine ran until about 1910 but was briefly reopened in 1930 during the Depression years.

 Now you can see one of the shafts from a viewing area and the tunnel that was measured at 30 meters deep to gain access to the gold.
 On the Magenta Mine site, you can also see where the quartz was crushed with some of the old wooden foundations to the stamper batteries are still visible.

 *There is a picnic area on site but no public toilets or other amenities

 Yeddonba Aboriginal Cultural Site

 The Yeddonba Aboriginal Art site is a sacred cultural site for the local indigenous Dhudhuro people who were the dominant clan in the region and had connections with the Pangarang people of the Goulburn Valley.
 This area of the Mt Pilot National Park was used by many clans of this area as a passage during migration and as a spiritual and cultural site.

 On this 1 kilometre walk along a circular track, you will see many of the significant sites to the Dhudhuro people such as the bush tucker area and a rock shelter.
 You can easily find these locations with the information boards that are located at significant sites for you to read.